lobneroO/NewWorldEngine/README.md

 * Basic Rendering and Game Engine by New World Laboratories (i.e. Tim Lobner).
 Currently available features and techniques (i.e. all features that can be used in the master branch, may not necessarily be used in the release branches which are more of a demo thing and don't contain unused code for data size sake):
--loading and displaying of models from obj files with textures -basic 3rd person camera for a player entity, that you can move around.
+-loading and displaying of models from obj files with textures -basic 3rd person camera for a player texturedEntity, that you can move around.
 -extra support for mirroring the player model direction -basic player movement
 -terrains with multi texturing and height maps